seankhan1/Diploma-thesis/README.md

 <h1 align="center">
-An intelligent web-based system for a rescue center using traffic accident data
+Smart web-based system for rescue centre using traffic accident data

 </h1>

 #### Type: Diploma thesis
-#### Issue area: Autonomous transport, Artificial intelligence, Web development
+#### Issue area: Autonomous transport, Web development, Detecting a vehicle crash

 <br>

-The rapid growth of motor vehicles without adequate advances in road safety has resulted in enormous loss of human life.
-With the growing population, the use of cars has also increased, which has led to increased traffic, road hazards and more traffic accidents.
-One of the causes of a person's death in a car accident is also the unavailability of first aid due to the inability of rescuers to collect details about the accident in time and then send the appropriate rescue services to the scene of the accident.
-An accident can involve multiple victims, so it is important to provide an adequate number of emergency services to save all victims.
-The ideal situation for survival after an accident is that emergency services approach the scene of the accident as quickly as possible.
-In your work, analyze the current state of rescue centers, the technologies used and needed to effectively evaluate the severity of an accident without the need for a human.
-Also analyze available data, respectively datasets from previous traffic accidents.
-Design a system that will be based on information collected in real time while the vehicle is driving and will then evaluate this data.
-Implement an intelligent web-based system for rescue centers that uses artificial intelligence to evaluate the severity of a traffic accident and automatically allocate the appropriate number of emergency services to be dispatched to the scene of the accident.
-Verify the proposed solution on the collected data in real time while the vehicle is driving and evaluate the result.
+The rapid growth of motor vehicles without adequate advances in road safety has resulted in a huge loss of human life.
+With the growing population, the use of cars has also increased, leading to more traffic, road hazards and more road accidents.
+One of the causes of death of a person in a car accident is also the non-availability of first aid due to the inability of the paramedics to gather the details of the accident in time and subsequently dispatch the proper rescue forces to the accident site.
+An accident may involve multiple victims and hence it is important to provide adequate number of rescue personnel to rescue all the victims.
+The ideal survival situation after an accident is that rescue forces approach the accident scene as quickly as possible.
+In this thesis, analyze the current status of rescue centers, the technologies used and needed to effectively assess the severity of the accident without the need of human intervention.
+Also analyze the available data or datasets from previous traffic accidents.
+Design a system that will be based on information collected in real time while the vehicle is moving and then evaluate this data.
+Implement an intelligent web-based system for rescue centers, and try to design an algorithm that will evaluate the severity of the traffic accident and automatically assign the appropriate number of rescue units to be sent to the accident scene.
+Validate the proposed solution on real-time data collected while the vehicle is moving and evaluate the result.

 <br>